mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-plan-2026.md

 #### Test Methodology

-MIE will report from logs the number of messages transmitted to the HISP.
-MIE will report from logs the number of messages failing to conform to Direct Project specifications.
-MIE will report from logs the number of messages which are successfully delivered to recipients.
+MIE will report from logs the rate of messages transmitted to the HISP, defined as the number of messages transmitted (numerator) divided by the total number of message attempts (denominator).
+MIE will also report the rate of messages failing to conform to Direct Project specifications, calculated as the number of non-conforming messages (numerator) divided by the total number of messages transmitted to the HISP (denominator).
+Additionally, MIE will report the rate of messages successfully delivered to recipients, defined as the number of successfully delivered messages (numerator) divided by the total number of conforming messages (denominator).

 #### Expected Outcome(s)

-It is expected that many messages transmitted to the public facing HISP listener will not meet the requirements for Direct Project messages and will be rejected by the HISP.
-It is expected that failures for conforming messages from receipt through delivery will be rare.
+It is expected that a significant rate of messages transmitted to the public-facing HISP listener will not meet the requirements for Direct Project messages and will be rejected by the HISP.
+Failures for conforming messages from receipt through delivery are expected to be very rare.

 #### Care Setting(s)